 The US definition of recession is probably more appropriate in these circumstances anyway.
 The NBER defines a recession as a ‘significant decline in economic activity spread across the economy, lasting more than a few months, normally visible in real GDP, real income, employment, industrial production, and wholesale-retail sales’.
 This seems inevitable.

 As for GDP itself, there is so much uncertainty here that it’s not sensible to do much more than give a broad indication of the orders of magnitude.
-Most people have been caught out by how rapidly this crisis has escalated (my own initial assessment of the economic and market risks has not aged well).
+Most people (myself included) were caught out by how rapidly this crisis has escalated

 That said, a back-of-the-envelope calculation suggests that UK GDP could easily fall by as much in percentage terms in a single quarter (6%) as the peak-to-trough decline during the entire global financial crisis (from Q1 2008 to Q2 2009).
 This will be like a handbrake turn, rather than a slow-motion car crash.

 There are several different ways of arriving at this conclusion.
 As a starting point, the government’s own ‘reasonable worst case’ assumes that up to a fifth of the labour force might be sick, or otherwise not able to work normally, at any one time.
 Or looked at from the demand side, spending could easily fall by a fifth as discretionary spending is cut back.

 At face value, this suggests that the hit to GDP could be more like 20% than 6%, and a figure as high as 15% for the fall in Q2 alone (suggested by my friends at Capital Economics) is now highly plausible.
 But there will also be some offsetting factors.

 For example, on the supply side, some people unable to get to their normal place of employment will still be able to do at least some work from home.
 Many of the rest will be able to work longer than their normal hours.
 Some gaps could also be filled by people who have recently retired, or the armed forces.